Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 - Symptoms include sore throat, fever, swollen glands and fatigue.

-- Glandular fever can affect people of all ages but is more common in young adults and teenagers.
+- Glandular fever can affect people of all ages, but is more common in young adults and teenagers.

 What is glandular fever?

-Glandular fever is a viral infection usually caused by the Epstein-Barr virus (EBV).
-It is also called infectious mononucleosis or ‘mono’.
-It is sometimes known as the ‘kissing disease’ because it is spread through saliva.
+Glandular fever is a viral infection that is usually caused by the Epstein-Barr virus (EBV).
+It is also called infectious mononucleosis or 'mono'.
+It is sometimes known as the 'kissing disease' because it is spread through saliva.

 Glandular fever can affect people of all ages but is more common in young adults and teenagers.